 An option is a contract which gives the contract buyer the right, but not the obligation, to exercise a feature of the option, such as buying a specified quantity of a particular product, asset or financial instrument, on, or up to and including, a future date (the exercise date).
 The 'writer' (seller) has the obligation to honour the specified feature of the contract.
 Since the option gives the buyer a right and the seller an obligation, the buyer pays the seller a premium.
-Put options are contracts that give the option buyer the right to sell to the seller of the option the underlying product or financial instrument at a specified price on, or before, the option the underlying product or financial instrument at a specified price on, or before, the option the underlying product or financial instrument at a specified price on, or before, the option the underlying product or financial instrument at a specified price on, or before, the option the underlying product or financial instrument at a specified price on, or before, the option the underlying product or financial instrument at a specified price on, or before, the option the underlying product or financial instrument at a specified price on, or before, the exercise date.
+Put options are contracts that give the option buyer the right to sell to the seller of the option the underlying product or financial instrument at a specified price on, or before, the exercise date.
+Call options are contracts that give the option buyer the right to buy from the seller of the option the underlying product or financial instrument at a specified price on, or before, the exercise date.
 Options may also be cash settled.